andy-thomason/overload-vibe-coding/README.md

 I've been writing code since the '70s and things have gone through a number of changes since then, to say the least.
-From machine code to assembly to early compilers, coding standards and practices up to the present day where a new paradighm is emerging in the form of LLM models focused on generating and analysing code.
+From machine code to assembly to early compilers, coding standards and practices up to the present day where a new paradigm is emerging in the form of LLM models focused on generating and analysing code.

 All of this has been change, relentless change, and you probably should